sveltejs/language-tools/packages/svelte-vscode/docs/preprocessors/typescript.md

 </script>
 ```

+You may optionally want to add a `svelte.config.js` file (see below) - this used to be necessary but is no longer required as long as you only use TypeScript.

+### Getting it to work for your build

-This will work with Svelte and TypeScript as long as you enable `svelte-preprocess` and `@rollup/plugin-typescript`:
+For the editor, this is already enough - nothing more to do.
+But you also need to enhance your build config.
+Using Rollup, this will work with Svelte and TypeScript as long as you enable `svelte-preprocess` and `@rollup/plugin-typescript`:

 - Install these packages `npm i svelte-preprocess typescript tslib @rollup/plugin-typescript`
 - Add these lines to `rollup.config.js`: